videojs/generator-videojs-plugin/docs/standards.md

 ### Versioning

-__Standard video.js plugins may support Bower, but must never check in build artifacts to source control.__
+__Standard video.js plugins may support Bower, but must never check in build artifacts to the main branch history in source control.__

 Regardless of Bower support (detailed below), the `"preversion"` script will run `npm test` to enforce code quality and unit test passage before allowing the version to be bumped.

+The `"version"` script runs `scripts/version.js`, which handles two special situations/configurations: the presence of CHANGELOG tooling and support for Bower.

+The `"postversion"` script runs `scripts/postversion.js`, which completes the Bower support tasks.

+#### CHANGELOG

+The `"version"` script will determine whether or not a project has CHANGELOG tooling by the presence of a `CHANGELOG.md` file, the `chg` project dependency, and the presence of the `"change"` script.

+If all conditions are met, the process will create a new "release" entry in the `CHANGELOG.md`, promoting anything under "HEAD" to a new heading matching the new project version.

-#### Supporting Bower
+#### Bower

+The `"version"` script determines Bower support by the presence of a `bower.json` file.

-It is generally considered a best practice to not check build artifacts (`dist/` etc.) into source control.
+It is generally considered a best practice to not check build artifacts (`dist/`, `es5/`, etc.) into source control.
 However, because Bower only clones repositories and offers no mechanism for scripting, we must define a workflow for bumping versions without checking `dist/` into the repository's `master` history!

-Assuming use of the `npm version` command on the `master` branch:
+Assuming a project is on the `master` branch (though this is not required), the process looks like:

 1. `"preversion"` script is run as outlined above.
 1. _npm automatically bumps the `package.json` version._
 1. The npm `"version"` script will run:
+  1. CHANGELOG handling is performed as outlined previously.
   1. `package.json` is staged and committed.
-The effect of this is that the `package.json` change exists in the history of `master` (or whichever branch you run `npm version` on).
+The effect of this is that the `package.json` change exists in the history of `master`.
-  1. Run `npm run build` so the new version number gets picked up in built assets.
+  1. `npm run build` so the new version number gets picked up in build artifacts.
   1. The `dist/` directory will be _force-added_.
 Normally, it is ignored, but it needs to exist in the tag for Bower to install things properly.
 1. _npm automatically commits and tags._ This commit's changeset will contain only the `dist/` dir (the `package.json` bump is the parent commit).
 1. The npm `"postversion"` script will run: